in

 It’s also a fairly versatile color to consider and can easily pivot from modern to traditional design styles depending on the elements that you include in the setup.

-Cherry: Cherry-colored granite is highly complementary when paired with cream-colored cabinets.
+Cherry: Cherry-colored granites are highly complementary when paired with cream-colored cabinets.
 This is because cherry granite can come in light or dark depending on what slab you actually opt to bring in.

 This can add dimensionality and depth to your kitchen.
-The dark cherry tones are also great in inviting cohesiveness into your overall kitchen design.
+The dark cherry tones are also great for inviting cohesiveness into your overall kitchen design.

-Gold: Gold-colored granite is great with cream cabinets because they are more or less under the same color spectrum.
-They have the same yellowish undertones which is basically a guarantee that they will never clash with each other.
+Gold: Gold-colored granite is great with cream-toned cabinets because they are more or less under the same color spectrum.
+They have the same yellowish undertones, which is basically a guarantee that they will never clash with each other.
 They are one of the easiest pairings you can ever come up with.

-More than that, grey granite is a cheaper option compared to the other types of granite out there so not only are you getting something attractive for your kitchen, but it’s also something that won’t strain your budget too much in the process.
+More than that, grey granite is a cheaper option compared to the other types out there, so not only are you getting something attractive for your kitchen, but it’s also something that won’t strain your budget too much in the process.

 Orange: Orange is an energetic color and is interestingly associated with food.
 This makes it perfect as a kitchen countertop color.
 When paired with cream cabinets, it brings in an attractive-looking contrast of colors that can make your kitchen stand out and look a little more inviting.
 It also makes your kitchen space appear brighter and more open.

 Pink: Although not a common color, pink granite can be a real treat to have in your kitchen.
-They pair well with your cream cabinets and it’s a great way to have a pop of color without making it too tacky because the cream in the cabinets can subdue the pinks.
+They pair well with your cream-toned cabinets and it’s a great way to have a pop of color without making it too tacky because the color in the cabinets can subdue the pinks.

 Purple: Purple is the color of royalty and luxury and this is exactly the type of vibe that you’re bringing into your kitchen.
 It’s a versatile color and although it can be a little bit on the loud side, it can work well with relatively neutral cream-colored cabinets.